csswizardry/csswizardry.github.com/_posts/2016-06-01-improving-your-css-with-parker.md

 * **Increased fragility:** The more parts in a compound selector, the more chances there are of something going wrong.
-* **Increased filesize:** A minor issue, but any bytes added to your selectors cannot be reclaimed by a minifier—they’re dead weight.
+* **Increased filesize:** A minor issue, but any bytes added to your selectors cannot be reclaimed by a minifier — they’re dead weight.

 For further reading about the problems with long selectors, please refer to my article [<cite>Keep your CSS selectors